Arista Networks Inc (ANET) Shares Down Despite Recent Market Volatility - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ANET starting from Duda Kenneth, who sale 20,000 shares at the price of $206.27 back on Nov 10.
-After this action, Duda Kenneth now owns 3,244 shares of Arista Networks Inc, valued at $4,125,484 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ANET starting from Ullal Jayshree, who sale 20,000 shares at the price of $217.00 back on Nov 15.
+After this action, Ullal Jayshree now owns 1,723,500 shares of Arista Networks Inc, valued at $4,340,000 using the latest closing price.

 Stock Fundamentals for ANET